Gabisonfire/raincoat/README.md

 - display (string)
   - The display style of the results table.
 You can view available choices [here](https://pypi.org/project/tabulate/)
 - torrent_client (string)
   - Your torrent client.
-Valid options are: qbittorrent, transmission and deluge.
+Valid options are: local, qbittorrent, transmission and deluge.
 - torrent_client_username (string)
   - Your torrent client's login username.
 - torrent_client_password
   - Your torrent client's login password.
 Note: Only Transmission accepts empty passwords.
+- download_dir
+  - Where to save the torrent files when using "local" downloader.

 # Built with